karlwizkrafte/jcandy/README.md

 - [License](#license)

 ## Introduction
-`jcandy` is a lightweight Java library that provides standardized CLI utilities to simplify repetitive tasks in Java projects.
+`jCandy` is a lightweight Java library that provides standardized CLI utilities to simplify repetitive tasks in Java projects.
 It is designed to reduce boilerplate code and enhance productivity.

 ## Features
 - Standardized CLI utilities for Java.